Fact-checked by the onlinepaydaynews.com editorial team

 What Do Lenders Require Before Approving Emergency Loans for Single Parents?

 Most personal loan lenders require a minimum credit score, verifiable income, and a debt-to-income ratio below 43%.
-However, requirements vary significantly by lender type, and single parents with non-traditional income can still qualify.
+Requirements vary significantly by lender type, and single parents with non-traditional income sources can still qualify.

 For traditional personal loans, most lenders look for a FICO score of at least 580, though the best rates require 670 or above.
-Lenders such as Upstart use alternative data — education and employment history — which can benefit applicants with thin credit files.
-Child support, alimony, and government benefits count as qualifying income under the Equal Credit Opportunity Act (ECOA), enforced by the Federal Trade Commission (FTC), so lenders cannot legally exclude them.
+Lenders such as Upstart use alternative data, including education and employment history, which can benefit applicants with thin credit files.
+Child support, alimony, and government benefits count as qualifying income under the Equal Credit Opportunity Act (ECOA), enforced by the Federal Trade Commission (FTC), so lenders cannot legally exclude them from an application review.

 Documents Typically Required